LikeTheSalad/android-buddy/README.md

 Adding it into your project
 ---
-Whether you're planning to set up a producer or consumer project or both, you'd first have to add AndroidBuddy's Gradle plugin into your `root build.gradle` file, and then you can proceed to set up your producers and/or consumers.
+Whether you're planning to set up a producer or consumer project, or both, you'd first have to add AndroidBuddy's Gradle plugin into your `root build.gradle` file, and then you can proceed to set up your producers and/or consumers.

 ### Changes into your root build gradle file
 As a first step for both producers and consumers, you'd have to add AndroidBuddy as a Gradle plugin of your Android project by adding the following line into your `root` `build.gradle`'s buildscript' dependencies: